ikarth/ViaAppiaNovel/output.markdown

 # Placentia to Altinum

-From Placentia to None is a distance of about 11 miles when travelling by road.
+From Placentia to a village is a distance of about 11 miles when travelling by road.

 As they go up from {from}, they see the ruined walls.
 He left the city early, before the rising of the sun.
 He passes another milestone.
 By the road is a salt spring.
 They pass a pillar on the right surmounted by a stone urn.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.

 There was no story for None

-From None to Mediolanum is a distance of about 27 miles when travelling by road.
+From a village to Mediolanum is a distance of about 27 miles when travelling by road.

 The sun beats down..
 By the road is a salt spring.
 He passes another milestone.
 A cloud passes in front of the sun.
 He set out from {from} amidst a throng travelling the same way.
 As they go up from {from}, they see the ruined walls.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.